- > Why you might want to downgrade

 How to downgrade from APFS to HFS+

 As we said above, it may be a little more complicated if you are reverting from Mojave or High Sierra to a version of the macOS that predates them because Apple switched to a new file system (at least on SSD-equipped Macs).
-You can expect Fusion Drives and Hard Drives to have a similar file system change in macOS Mojave.
+Fusion Drives and Hard Drives got a similar file system change in macOS Mojave.
+This may well be why Apple has made it impossible to download older installers once you are running Mojave.

 - Create a bootable installer as above.